Skip to content

 They’ve been used as a means to dispose of a vast assortment of hazardous materials and waste products including metal, rubber, chemicals, paint, medical waste, food waste, munitions, petroleum products, human waste, plastics, and more.

-When these different forms of hazardous materials are burned together, the result is a cocktail of toxic substances, airborne hazards, and carcinogens that many service members inhaled, sometimes for long periods.
+When these different forms of hazardous materials are burned together, the result is a cocktail of toxic substances, airborne hazards, and carcinogens that many service members inhale, sometimes for long periods.
 Burn pit exposures—breathing these uncontained airborne pollutants—can lead to long-term medical conditions.

 The high levels of dust and other existing air pollutants in the countries most typically using these pits further compounded the adverse health effects.
 Air pollution in Afghanistan and Iraq, especially, is known to be extremely high, with excessive levels of particulate matter.
 Particulate matter may be made up of acids, organic chemicals, metals, soil particles, dust particles, and allergens.